wireservice/proof/docs/index.rst

 ::

-    Loaded from cache: load_data
+    Deferring to cache: load_data
-    Loaded from cache: select_rows
+    Deferring to cache: select_rows
-    Loaded from cache: calculate_average
+    Deferring to cache: calculate_average

-This indicates that the results of each analysis were loaded from disk. proof tries to be very smart about how much work it does.
+This indicates that the results of each analysis will be loaded from disk if they are needed. proof tries to be very smart about how much work it does.
 So, for instance, if you modify the middle analysis in this process, ``select_rows``, only it and other analyses that depend on it will be rerun.
 Try modifying the threshold for ``low_income`` down to ``20000`` and rerun the script.
 You should see:

 ::

-    Loaded from cache: load_data
+    Deferring to cache: load_data
-    Running: select_rows
+    Stale cache: select_rows
     Refreshing: calculate_average
     10666